Chat moderation for your digital event

 audience interaction

-Have you ever attended an event where the speaker doesn’t acknowledge the chat (or entirely disables the chat option)?
+Have you ever attended an event where the speaker doesn’t acknowledge the virtual events chat (or entirely disables the chat option)?
 One-sided events are not engaging.
 When there’s no medium or platform for communication, participants might as well watch a YouTube video.

 Another common scenario in events is digital event hosts choose to disable live chats.
 This is because they’re scared of the messages getting out of hand.
 However, if you appoint a moderator and plan your event beforehand, it’s easy to keep track of messages.